mylesagray/cna-ninja/02_First-Container/readme.md

 ## Next time on the CNA Ninja Series

-The above just highlights the importance of Volume Mounts just one concept in the container landscape, but like everything else - it's easy on your laptop, not so much at scale on larger systems - that topic as well as many more are in store for the next installment of the CNA Ninja series, so stay tuned, give [the repository](https://github.com/mylesagray/cna-ninja) a "Watch" to be alerted of the next release!
+The above just highlights the importance of Volume Mounts just one concept in the container landscape, but like everything else - it's easy on your laptop, not so much at scale on larger systems - that topic as well as many more are in store for the next installment of the CNA Ninja series, so stay tuned, give [the repository](https://github.com/mylesagray/cna-ninja) a "Watch" or [follow me on Twitter](https://twitter.com/mylesagray) to be alerted of the next release!